sander110419/Cloud-infra-visualization/README.md

 # Cloud-Infra-Visualization ☁️

-Cloud-Infra-Visualization is an open-source tool designed to programmatically create infrastructure designs and diagrams for all major cloud vendors (current focus is Microsoft Azure).
-This project aims to simplify the process of visualizing your cloud infrastructure, making it easier to understand and manage.
+Cloud-Infra-Visualization is an open-source tool that enables you to create infrastructure designs and diagrams for major cloud vendors programmatically.
+The current focus of this project is Microsoft Azure.
+The goal of this project is to simplify the process of visualizing your cloud infrastructure, making it easier to understand and manage.

 [![SonarCloud](https://sonarcloud.io/images/project_badges/sonarcloud-white.svg)](https://sonarcloud.io/summary/new_code?id=sander110419_Cloud-infra-visualization)
 [![Quality Gate Status](https://sonarcloud.io/api/project_badges/measure?project=sander110419_Cloud-infra-visualization&metric=alert_status)](https://sonarcloud.io/summary/new_code?id=sander110419_Cloud-infra-visualization)